syncfusion-content/blazor-docs/blazor/scheduler/cell-customization.md

 ## How to disable multiple cell and row selection in Schedule

-By default, the `AllowMultiCellSelection` and `AllowMultiRowSelection` properties of the Schedule are set to `true`.
-So, the Schedule allows user to select multiple cells and rows.
-The multiple cell and row selection can be disabled, by setting the properties to `false`.
+By default, the [AllowMultiCellSelection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.ISchedule.html) and [AllowMultiRowSelection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.ISchedule.html) properties of the Schedule are set to true that allows user to select multiple cells and rows.
+If you want disable the multiple cell/row selection, you can disable the AllowMultiCellSelection and AllowMultiRowSelection properties.

 > By default, the `MinDate` property value is set to new DateTime(1900, 1, 1) and `MaxDate` property value is set to new DateTime(2099, 12, 31).
 The user can also set the customized `MinDate` and `MaxDate` property values.